 - I disagree with a decision, how can I appeal?

-Housing Benefit is available to people on a low income who rent their property from the council, housing association or private landlord.
+Housing benefit is available to people on a low income who rent their property from us, a housing association or private landlord.

 The length of time your claim will be paid depends on your circumstances.
 Once an award is made, there is no fixed time limit to the award.
 The amount of the award may go up or down if there is a change of circumstances.
 Otherwise benefit simply continues until you stop being entitled or fail to respond to a request for information or evidence and the award is ended.

-If you are a Private tenant, in most circumstances, we will pay Housing Benefit directly to you; however we may make payments to your landlord.
+If you are a private tenant we will generally pay Housing Benefit directly to you, however we may make payments to your landlord.

-Housing Benefit is paid four weekly in arrears, by BACS transfer into a bank or building society account.
+Housing benefit is paid every four weeks in arrears, and will be transferred into a bank or building society account.

 If your overpayment is found to have been your fault (for example your income increased and you didn't tell us) then we will need to recover any benefit paid to you that you are not entitled to.
 Our standard rate of recovery is £10.95 a week.

-Our overpayments policy [pdf document] explains how we go about recovering overpayments of Housing Benefit.
+Our overpayments policy [pdf document] explains how we recover overpayments of Housing Benefit.